PouriaRm/GCP-Associate-Cloud-Engineer/README.md

-Google Cloud Associate Engineer repository on my journey to becoming a cloud expert.
+Google Cloud Engineer repository on my journey to becoming a cloud expert.
 Topics:

 1. Setting up a cloud solution environment
 2. Planning and configuring a cloud solution